dylngg/justAGrid/README.md

 Then, just read up on the docs in docs/index.html

 ## Why you should care about it
-I know you could probably just use flexbox for a basic grid.
-However, justAGrid provides similar functionality and a simple usage while supporting every browser since IE8.
-It's perfect for a basic website, where you want a grid, but don't want all those styles that come with other grid frameworks.
+You shouldn't.
+You should probably just use flexbox or the css grid layout. ~~However, justAGrid provides similar functionality and a simple usage while supporting every browser since IE8.
+It's perfect for a basic website, where you want a grid, but don't want all those styles that come with other grid frameworks~~.

 Plus,
 - It's only 115 lines of code unminified